a740g/FourUp/README.md

 code for that compiler and changed all the UI code to "Ruby".
 Eventually, when I started using Visual Basic 6.0 for Windows, I ported this code and once again I had to changed the UI code.
 And now, thanks to Microsoft, I have ported the code to Visual Basic .NET!
 When porting for Visual Basic .NET I modularized and "class"ified most of the code.
-Although most of the code was translated by the VB.Net translator, I had To make a lot Of changes.
+Although most of the code was translated by the VB.Net translator, I had To make a lot of changes.
 The AI is very silly and should have been much better.
 I should have used minimax with alpha-beta pruning to find the best move.
 Since I don't have much time (for this code) I am not going to do it (here).
 The Think() function should be a very good starting point.
 Eventually, I also cleaned up the UI.
 Building it in VB.NET from scratch